 3 Free Things to Do in Charleston, South Carolina, at Night

 With so many opportunities to enjoy Charleston nightlife, there are rarely dull moments in town.
 The problem is, most Charleston bars don’t exactly welcome teetotalers and those looking to spend as little as possible while enjoying a night on the town.
-Fortunately, there are a few fun free things to do downtown and around Charleston, as well as some cheap things to do in Charleston, like dive bars.
+Fortunately, there are a few free fun things to do downtown and around Charleston at night, as well as some cheap things to do in Charleston, like dive bars.
 And whenever you’re ready to eat, don’t forget to check out our list of the best restaurants in Charleston.

 - Youth Orchestra of the Lowcountry